 The German original of this paper is available from Die Lehren der Philosophie – eine Kritik.

 The aim of the present text is to provide suggestions for a discussion on the teachings of philosophy.

-- The texts with a gray background are not quotes but interpretations based on the specified passages of the book.
+- The theses in this paper are not quotes but interpretations based on the specified passages of the book [ ].

-- Texts with a white background are explanations and comments.
+- Sections with a white background are explanations and comments.

 - The book is written in German.
 A translated excerpt is available from The Teachings of Philosophy – A Critique.